 FS Energy’s partnerships will:

-Reduce the overall cost of LL87 for your property
+- Reduce the overall cost of New York City Local law 87 for your property

-Provide guidance and subject matter experts to your property regarding LL87 to ensure maximization of audit findings and retro-commissioning measures
+- Provide guidance and subject matter experts to your property regarding Local law 87 to ensure maximization of audit findings and retro-commissioning measures